flowchartsman/greybeard/README.md

 # Installation

-You can use one of the provided fonts, or read build/INSTALL for instructions on building the font yourself from .bdf
+You can use the provided fonts, or read build/INSTALL for instructions on building the font yourself from .bdf